 This project should be completed to reduce the energy consumption of the building.
-The noticeable effect to staff and students won't be as present as the steam to hot water conversion, so while it is important to maintain a proper envelope, some low cost/no cost work can address this a bit until the project is slated for construction.
+The noticeable effect to staff and students will not be as prominent as the steam to hot water conversion, so while it is important to maintain a proper envelope, some low cost/no cost work can address this a bit until the project is slated for construction.
 The estimated cost for this project is \$45,000-60,000.